LuckyTil/foo_nosleep_modern/README.md

 ### Building

-Open `foo_nosleep_modern.sln` with Visual Studio and build the solution.
+Open `foo_nosleep_modern.slnx` with Visual Studio and build the solution.

 ### Packaging